 How does pharming work?

 Pharming exploits the connection between a device and websites and sends a website's traffic to a fake website.

 This exploitation can be done in two ways:

 Cybercriminals can install malware, such as a virus or Trojan, on a user's computer that modifies the computer's host files to direct traffic away from a secure site and instead redirect the user to a malicious site.
 Even if the user types the correct internet address on a website, the person is still redirected.

 In this case, a victim may unknowingly be "at fault" for the installation if the victim has clicked on a fake pop-up advertisement or a link in a malicious email.

-DNS poisoning happens when the DNS server is damaged by hackers, allowing a lot of web traffic from multiple users to be redirected to fake websites.
-Unlike malware-based pharming, hackers do not have to enter and infect a user's computer.
+DNS poisoning happens when the DNS server is damaged by hackers - which allows them to redirect a lot of web traffic from multiple users to be redirected to fake websites.
+Unlike malware-based pharming, hackers don't have to enter and infect a user's computer.